literallysofia/literallysofia.github.io/src/content/experience.md

       bio:
         [
           "Branding and product design.",
-          "Development of a website based on Wordpress.", "Marketing and social media management during the launch of the company.", ],
+          "Develop of a website based on Wordpress.", "Marketing and social media management for the launch of the company.", ],
     }
   ]